United Nations Association

 Your Connection to the United Nations

 The Greater Lansing UNA, multiple partners and individuals are combining efforts to raise $30,000 this year to help UNHCR fund a classroom for children in Horseed Primary School in Kakuma Refugee Camp in western Kenya.
 The camp has over 75,000 children, half of whom do not have access to a school.
-Over $7,000 has been donated since the beginning of the fundraising campaign last October.
-The funds we are collecting are crucial in order to ensure that the Kakuma children were given a fair chance to succeed in life.
+Over $20,490 has been donated since the beginning of the fundraising campaign December 4, 2016.
+The funds we are collecting are crucial in order to ensure that the Kakuma children are given a fair chance to succeed in life.
 It is especially urgent considering how crucial schools can be in developing children’s cognitive, language and social abilities as well as empower them in achieving their dreams.
 We are looking for sustainable partnerships in order to help the children in Kakuma.
 Now is a key time for each of us to reflect and do some soul searching:

 HOW GENEROUS WOULD YOU BE IF A MEMBER OF YOUR FAMILY WERE IN KAKUMA CAMP?

-Let’s refocus priorities and together bring Adopt-A-Future to forefront of activities this summer and fall!!
+Let’s refocus priorities and together bring Adopt-A-Future to the forefront of activities this fall and winter!!